raymondclowe/Transcribe-and-Translate-Subtitles/README.md

 - This project currently supports both **Intel-CPU-GPU-NPU** and **AMD-CPU** users.

 ### 🔧 Step 10: Enable Intel-GPU or Intel-NPU (Optional)
 - The LLM integration is based on the [ipex-llm](https://github.com/intel-analytics/ipex-llm).
-To use Intel-GPU or Intel-NPU, follow the instructions in the `ipex-llm` repository to enable these devices.
+To use Intel-GPU or Intel-NPU, follow the instructions in the `ipex-llm` repository to enable these devices (now only support python3.11).
 Without this setup, the application will not work on GPU/NPU hardware.

 ---